You'll Make Me

 With the reasonable excuse, Kassandra entered the office, closing the door behind her to the hallway.
 The lights were all off, and the only source of light came from the window she had opened herself.
 The soft rays warmed the of the room in a layered pattern, covering some of Anon’s back against the placid darkness.

-Forrester’s suitcase still laid over his desk, an important object almost forgotten in the moment, but Kassandra reached for it to carry in her shoulder.
-The bag was not heavy in any way for her, but she stood straight with firm grip on it as she found confidence being of service.
+Forrester’s suitcase still laid over his desk, an important object almost forgotten in the moment; Kassandra reached for it to carry on her shoulder.
+The bad was not heavy in any way for her, but she stood straight with a firm grip on it as she found confidence being of service.

 She then looked to the side, and there she stared at Anon, watching the man sleep.
 Kassandra did not need to walk up to him, they were already close.
 He was napping, so comfortable in his little office like he had no better place to be.
 With half his face hidden between his arms, he covered himself up as if the weather was too cold for him.
 She could see the bags under his eyes and the wrinkles on his shirt, but most importantly, she could see he had no ring on his finger.